 Lingbe is a language exchange platform that’s a bit different than the others.
 With Lingbe, you don’t need to find someone to talk with, you simply click the call button and they will connect you with a native speaker of the language you’re learning.
 That can help get rid of some people’s anxieties and time wasted finding someone to talk with.
 After the conversation, if both people click the like button, you’ll be added to each other’s friend list and you can chat with them anytime.

 Modern Brazilian Portuguese Grammar: A Practical Guide (Routledge Modern Grammars)

 A comprehensive, innovative, and practical reference guide for intermediate and advanced learners of Brazilian Portuguese.
 It covers both traditional grammatical categories and practical language functions including all those situations that are vital for communication.
 There is an accompanying workbook available too as a separate item on Amazon.

 Live Lingua is an online language school.
-The tutors are native speakers and certified teachers of Portuguese from Brazil and Portugal.
-The lessons cost $24,99/hour, but the first one is free.
-You can also use what they claim to be the internet’s largest collection of free public domain language learning materials, but – at least for the Portuguese language – it consists solely from the FSI courses.
+The tutors are native speakers from Portugal and Brazil who are required to speak a second language and hold university degrees.
+The lessons start at $29/hour (the price depends on the certificate you’re after and the number of lessons you purchase at once), but the first one is free.
+You can also use what they claim to be the internet’s largest collection of free public domain language learning materials.
+Read the full review of Live Lingua.